Advertisement

 How do you treat canine papilloma?

 Most canine papilloma warts will resolve on their own.
 If they don't, a vet might want to carry out some tests to check that they are a papilloma rather than a different type of skin lump.
 Testing of can include ‘cytology’, which is when a small needle is used to take a sample of cells that are sent to a lab for testing.
-This is only effective for certain types of lump, so a biopsy might be required.
+This is only effective for certain types of lump so that a biopsy might be required.
 A biopsy is when part or all of a lump is removed during surgery, usually under anaesthesia, and is sent for testing.
-A vet will be able to advise you what tests are necessary and what treatment is appropriate.
+A vet can advise you on what tests are necessary and what treatment is appropriate.

 Does apple cider vinegar remove warts on dogs?